Mothers’ Milk Bank Austin is committed to caring for all babies with a medical need for human milk.

 With 17% of all children in Texas and 10% in the U.S. lacking health insurance, we continue to experience a significant need for charitable care.
 Texas Medicaid only pays a portion of the milk fee for qualified babies so there is still a significant percentage of the fee that is not covered, in addition to any shipping costs.

 The necessity for this critical program continues to grow year-after-year.
-In 2017, we provided nearly $200,000 of charitable care to babies throughout the United States who needed donor milk to survive but whose families did not have the financial resources to cover the costs.
+In 2019, we provided over $225,000 of charitable care to babies throughout the United States who needed donor milk to survive but whose families did not have the financial resources to cover the costs.
 Without support, these benefits may run out.

 For our milk recipients who lack insurance or financial resources, we encourage you to apply for our Charitable Care Program.